manyu26/daisolab/pages/pages-root-folder/index.md

 The DAISO Lab is managed by
 * Manyu Li
 * Assistant Professor
-* Department of Psychology
-* University of Louisiana at Lafayette
+* Department of Psychology, University of Louisiana at Lafayette

-* Ph.D. and MS in Psychology, University of Pittsburgh (2014)
-* B.S.Sc (Hons) in Psychology, Chinese University of Hong Kong (2008)